 Scarlett: “Going into it, we knew it’s a very crowded space, so that was something that we were hyper-aware of.
 I think, in a way, it was almost like an opportunity for us because the line is so pared back.
 It’s not about ‘Oh, can you attain my look?’
-This is just about healthy skin.”
+This is just about skin health.”

 Kate: “You’re a pretty straight shooter.
-It’s no gimmicks, no BS, just great products, great quality, great skin.”
+It’s no gimmicks, no BS, just great products, great quality, great ingredients, great skin.”

 Scarlett: “I was like, ‘I know this whole shiny skin thing is in, but I’m too old.’
 I’m at an age that if I do that, I’ll look like I got a laser peel or a procedure, and people will just be like, ‘Why so shiny?’”

 Scarlett: “Honestly, it’s really been such a personal story.
-It’s really come from my own experience with skin care and growing up and having working [with] skin forever.
-When I was pre-adolescent, I would always kind of get skin care from makeup artists on set.
+It’s really come from my own experience with skin care and growing up and having ‘working skin’ forever.
+When I was pre-adolescent, I would always kind of get skin care routine from makeup artists on set.
 There were a couple of those brands that were very like makeup artist brands.
 They were using a lot of like Kiehl’s at the time, or they would use Clinique.
-Old school, but it wasn’t necessarily targeted to what was going on with my skin.
+Old school, but it wasn’t necessarily targeted to what was going on with my personal skin.